celinval/snapcrab/docs/src/next-steps.md

 1. Add `PlaceRef`.
 Make it more efficient to process Place.
    - Once we do this, we can remove place creation in the interpreter
 2. Add a way to retrieve all mono items
+3. Add a way to retrieve source for a span so we can use annotate_snippets.